 Out on the Shelves is an online resource that lists books with rainbow themes and characters, with the aim of supporting rainbow young people to find stories that represent their identities in positive and affirming ways.

 Out on the Shelves is also an opportunity to create more visibility in our school and community libraries!
-Our campaign week is a chance for libraries to promote and build their rainbow collections, celebrate these stories and help connect rainbow young people with their stories and with each other.
+Our campaign fortnight is a chance for libraries to promote and build their rainbow collections, celebrate these stories and help connect rainbow young people with their stories and with each other.

 We are here to support young people with gay, lesbian, bisexual, transgender, intersex, queer, non-binary, genderqueer, genderfluid, asexual, aromantic, takatāpui, whakawahine, tangata ira tane, fa’afafine, mahu, vakasalewalewa, palopa, akava’ine, fakaleiti, fiafifine and fakafifine identities as well as everyone in between, not sure or who prefers a different label or even none at all!
 We use the words ‘rainbow’, ‘LGBTQIA+’ and ‘minority sexualities, genders and sex characteristics’ to refer to people that might identify in these ways.